ByketPoe/pands-problem-sheet/README.md

 ## Emma Farrell's Submission for PandS problem sheets

 ### Week 2 bmi.py
+The purpose of this program is to calculate bmi based on user inputs of height and weight
 #### Explanation of code:
 This program works by taking in height and weight measurements from the user and using them to calculate bmi.
 The input and print functions and casting data to desired data type (in this case, float) have been covered in lecture material.
 The round function was found on W3 schools at the link in the reference.
 This function works by taking in the number to be rounded as well as the number of decimal places that is required: